 - Transfer crackers to a cooling rack.
 Repeat with remaining dough.

 - Crackers should keep in an airtight container at room temperature for up to one week.
 I wouldn’t recommend freezing the crackers, but you could freeze the dough.
 Wrap it tightly in plastic wrap, and label it.

-*I use Diamond Kosher salt in most of my recipes.
+*I use Diamond Kosher salt (affiliate link) in most of my recipes.
 Salts and koshers salts differ, so if using another salt, use a bit less.

-**Brush on a saltwater wash: mix 1 teaspoon kosher salt with one tablespoon warm water
+**Brush on a saltwater wash: mix 1 teaspoon kosher salt (affiliate link) with one tablespoon warm water

 Keywords: rustic sourdough crackers, homemade sourdough crackers, crackers made with sourdough starter, homemade crackers, salty homemade crackers, crackers with olive oil and thyme